Fouga Magister in 1/72 scale: modelling report of various kits

 On all models, a base grey coat (using Revell aqua 75 "steingrau") was airbrushed before applying the colours to check for any small errors after sanding.
 Make corrections when necessary.

 The first Heller Magister was made in a scheme of El Salvador.
-Nine former Israeli and three French Magisters were acquired by the Salvadoran Air Force and used as both trainers and ground attack aircraft in the Salvadoran Civil War.
+Nine former Israeli air force and three French Magisters were acquired by the Salvadoran Air Force and used as both trainers and ground attack aircraft in the Salvadoran Civil War.
 They flew alongside Ouragans and A-37 aircraft.

 The decals came from the MAX decalset #7223.
 The small wing tip tanks were installed.
 I was not sure about the anti-collision lights.
 These were painted at the outside tips as metallic panels ("lights turned off").